-Stop Baby Boxes is an adoptee-centered “non-partisan” website, bringing together heretofore often opposing groups–adoptee rights activists, adoption reformers, child welfare practitioners, and traditional Safe Haven law advocates–to oppose legislation and utilization of Safe Haven Baby Boxes (both generic and specific name) in the United States.
-This site serves as a legislative and educational resource for the public and media.
+Stop Baby Boxes is an adoptee-centered “non-partisan” website, a place for heretofore often opposing groups–adoptee rights activists, adoption reformers, child welfare practitioners, and traditional Safe Haven law advocates–to discuss and oppose legislation and utilization of Safe Haven Baby Boxes (both generic and specific name) in the United States.
+This site serves as a legislative and educational resource for these groups, the public and media.
 It includes up-to-date legislative tracking, individual state news, national, and international news stories, oppositional statements from organizations, critical readings and reports, pictorials, and a blog.
 Ultimately, SSHBBN is a resource for the public and the press.
 It is a tool to de-propagandize the Safe Haven Baby Box myth and set the record straight on how SHBB rejects best-practice standards in child welfare, foster care, adoption, pre-and post-natal care, exploits vulnerable women, commodifies children, and endangers the adoptee rights movement.

 While we disagree among ourselves on the efficacy and use of traditional Safe Haven Laws which codify “legalized” newborn abandonment under certain conditions and have often disagreed vocally and publicly on the issue, we agree that Safe Haven Baby Boxes their use sets a dangerous, reactionary, and archaic precedent that rejects best-practice standards in child welfare, adoption, and pregnancy care.
 We believe that the SHBB movement endangers the entire adoptee rights movement with its cry that “women demand anonymity.”
 In fact, in some states, adoptee rights OBC access bills and SHBB bills run side by side.
 We believe that anonymously shoving an inconvenient newborn into a hole-in-the-wall deposit box at a fire station or hospital harms vulnerable mothers, fathers, and babies.